midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-a-barcelona-tale.md

 ***

 We found one of those small, cavern-like tapas bars in the old city, just off Carrer de la Pietat, and took a table in the back.
 Our plan was to stroll by the cathedral at midnight.
-We didn’t expect to see much, maybe a charming illusion created by the play of the moonlight on the cathedral façade.
+We didn’t expect to see much, maybe a charming illusion created by the play of moonlight on the cathedral façade.
 In any case, it would make for a romantic walk.
 But at half an hour ’til midnight, before we’d even motioned for the check, we heard a loud crash in the street, followed by a rain of light debris.
 We turned to see, in the doorway, a two-foot-tall silhouette of a bat-like creature.
 The outlines of wings rose above its shoulders.
 Behind it, a cloud of dust was dissipating in the air.

 “Bona tarda,” the gargoyle hissed.